-- -Bicycle collisions can even be fatal for pedestrians- - The basic rule is to ride your bicycle on the road, and on sidewalks only in exceptional cases.
-Give pedestrians the right of way on the sidewalk, and ride on the side closest to road traffic. - Stick to one person per bicycle, and don't ride two abreast. - At intersections, obey traffic signals, stop and check that it's safe before proceeding. - · Never use a cellphone, earphones, or headphones while riding. - Use lights at dusk and at night (so others can see you as early as possible) - Avoid excessive speed (especially downhill) - Cyclists too are subject to strict penalties under the Road Traffic Act
+-Bicycle collisions can even be fatal for pedestrians-

+• The basic rule is to ride your bicycle on the road, and on sidewalks only in exceptional cases.
+Give pedestrians the right of way on the sidewalk, and ride on the side closest to road traffic.

+- Stick to one person per bicycle, and don't ride two abreast. - · At intersections, obey traffic signals, stop and check that it's safe before proceeding. - Never use a cellphone, earphones, or headphones while riding. - Use lights at dusk and at night (so others can see you as early as possible) - Avoid excessive speed (especially downhill) - \Cyclists too are subject to strict penalties under the Road Traffic Act

-If you happen to cause or be involved in a traffic accident, be sure to report it to the police and contact a parent (guardian) and your insurance provider.
+If you happen to cause or be involved in a traffic accident, report it to the police and, if necessary, contact the Office of Student Affairs on your campus as well as your insurance provider and parents/guardians.